Documentation

 Does Unova bill me for hosting?

-No. You pay your cloud provider directly using your own API token.
-Unova Nodes is free to use; your only cost is the VM rental from DigitalOcean (or your own hardware).
+You pay your cloud provider directly using your own API token; the VM rental from DigitalOcean (or your own hardware) is billed to you, not by Unova.

 Why do I need to use a fresh wallet for the operator key?